-A PAIR OF GEORGE III PERIOD CHINESE EXPORT NODDING FIGURES, The figures: Chinese, Qianlong period, circa 1780
+A PAIR OF GEORGE III PERIOD CHINESE EXPORT FIGURES, The figures: Chinese, Qianlong period, circa 1780

 The stands: Chinese, Qianlong period, circa 1800